 When Le Journal de l’Automobile named him Man of the Year at an awards ceremony in Paris in 2002, hundreds gathered in a receiving line.

 His popularity also grew in the corporate world.
 He twice turned down overtures from Ford Motor Co.
-(F) to join as a top executive, people familiar with the matter said in 2005, the same year Ghosn also became CEO of Renault.
+(F:US) to join as a top executive, people familiar with the matter said in 2005, the same year Ghosn also became CEO of Renault.

 In 2010, he began staking Nissan’s future on electric vehicles, and has since said that 1 out of 10 cars sold in 2020 will be electric vehicles.
 He pledged to spend $6 billion on EV technology from 2007 to 2011 -- an amount equal to the combined annual research and development budgets at Nissan and Renault.